denwilliams/mqtt-state/src/rule-types/pick.md

 ## Inputs

-`source`: the topic to subscribe to for events.
+- `source`: the topic to subscribe to for events.
+- `distinct`: only emits output when the output value has changed

 ## Examples